DerGas310/maximkaGPT/README.md

   Used to interact with saved neural network.

 - `clear.py`
   Cleans the `dataset.txt` file by removing numbers and empty lines.
-The `txt.txt` file contains poems used in the project.
+The `datast.txt` file contains dataset of poems.

 - `txttokenizer.py`
   Tokenizer script. **Do not modify this file.**